When people think of huskies, one of their first thoughts is usually their loud, talkative personality. However, that’s not always the case.

 Take Them to the Vet

 If you haven’t recently made a change in your routine or environment and your husky has stopped howling, you should probably take them to their vet.
-Changed behavior like howling is alarming, and when combined with other symptoms, can be a sign of something serious.

-Huskies can be quiet for many reasons, some worrisome while others are entirely normal.
 If you have any concerns, it is best to talk to a registered vet to get to bottom of it.